xu4-engine/u4/doc/build.md

     - Vorbis
  - PNG

-Allegro 5.2.7 (or later) is also required for Windows.
+GLFW 3.3 (or later) is also required for Windows.
 This is optional for Linux, which uses the src/glv Git submodule (X11) by default.

 Linux distributions will provide the PNG, Vorbis, & X11 libraries.